Diophantine tori and nonselfadjoint inverse spectral problems: Eigenvalue asymptotics

-are equal to the eigenvalues of $P_\epsilon$ modulo $\mathcal{O}(N+1)$ in $D$, in the sense that for sufficiently small $h$, there is a one-to-one partial function from the set of quasi-eigenvalues to $\spec(P_\epsilon)$, equal to $1 + \mathcal{O}(N+1)$, which is defined whenever a quasi-eigenvalue or the targeted true eigenvalue lies in $D$. \end{theorem}
+are equal to the eigenvalues of $P_\epsilon$ modulo $\mathcal{O}(N+1)$ in (\ref{box}), in the sense that for all sufficiently small $h$, there is a one-to-one partial function from the set of quasi-eigenvalues to $\spec(P_\epsilon)$, equal to $1 + \mathcal{O}(N+1)$ uniformly, which is defined whenever a quasi-eigenvalue or the targeted true eigenvalue lies in (\ref{box}). \end{theorem}

+The formulation is slightly different from Theorem 1.1 in \cite{HSV} because of the different grading we have chosen, but the same proof applies.
+See also Theorems 5.1 and 5.2 of \cite{HSV} for somewhat more direct analogues to the above with the alternate grading.

-The expression which appears in place of $\xi$ is the result of a Bohr-Sommerfeld type condition.
-The constant vector $k_0$ contains the Maslov indices and $S$ the actions along a set of fundamental cycles of $\Lambda$, for example $\set{x_1 = 0}$, $\set{x_2 = 0}$.
+The expression which appears in place of $\xi$ in (\ref{quasi}) is the result of a Bohr-Sommerfeld type condition.
+The constant vector $k_0\in \mathbf{Z}^2$ contains the Maslov indices and $S\in \mathbf{R}^2$ the actions along a set of fundamental cycles of $\Lambda$, for example $\{x_1 = 0\}$, $\{x_2 = 0\}$, with respect to action-angle variables chosen so that $\Lambda$ is represented as $\{\xi = 0\} \subseteq T^*\mathbf{T}^2$.
 For more details on this point, see \cite{HSV}, as well as section 2 of \cite{HS}.